-Biology Questions and Answers was specifically designed, written, and organized to make learning biology easier.
-More than 1800 questions and answers, covering all of the primary branches and subjects in biology, are available to make studying biology as easy for you as possible.
+Based on theory of knowledge and brain science, Biology Q&As was specifically designed, written and organized to make learning biology easier.
+More than 1800 bite-sized Q&As, covering all of the primary branches and subjects in biology, are available to make studying biology as easy for you as possible.

-Simply follow the logical sequence of questions on each subject, ranging from basic concepts to more advanced ones, and you will find your knowledge base expanding in myriad directions.
-Discover how to build your knowledge of biology step by step, through our intelligent sequences of questions and answers.
+By following the logical sequence of questions for each subject, from basic concepts to more advanced ones, you will learn more than ever.
+Discover how to build your knowledge of biology step by step, through intelligent sequences of Q&As.

-135 logically organized questions and answers, starting with the basic concepts and moving on to water properties and mineral salts, carbohydrates, lipids, proteins, enzymes, and nucleic acids.
+135 logically organized Q&As, starting with the basic concepts and moving on to water properties and mineral salts, carbohydrates, lipids, proteins, enzymes, and nucleic acids.

-Review cell biology through 204 questions and answers designed to make learning biology’s main subjects, like cell structure, cell division, photosynthesis, and protein synthesis, easier.
+Review cell biology through 204 Q&As designed to make learning biology’s main subjects, such as cell structure, cell division, photosynthesis, and protein synthesis, easier.

-Familiarize yourself with bacteria, protists, viruses, and fungi with 59 questions and answers spanning the basic concepts to more advanced ones.
+Familiarize yourself with bacteria, protists, viruses, and fungi with 59 Q&As spanning the basic concepts to more advanced ones.

-242 questions and answers can be found here covering the main phyla: poriferans, cnidarians, flatworms, roundworms, annelids, arthropods, mollusks, echinoderms, and chordates.
+242 Q&As can be found here covering the main phyla: poriferans, cnidarians, flatworms, roundworms, annelids, arthropods, molluscs, echinoderms, and chordates.

-Discover how easy is to study and understand the entire physiology, using logical sequences found in 506 questions and answers.
+Discover how easy it is to study and understand everything about physiology by using these logical sequences of 506 Q&As.

-Learn everything you need to know at the high school level about embryonic development and extraembryonic membranes in just 40 questions and answers.
+Learn everything you need to know at the high school level about embryonic development and extraembryonic membranes through just 40 Q&As.

-From plant classification to plant physiology, we cover the key botany subjects posed by biology teachers with 141 question and answers.
+From plant classification to plant physiology, we cover the main subjects of botany with 141 Q&As written by biology teachers.

-These 139 questions and answers are tailored to help you review fundamental concepts as well as Mendel's laws, non-mendelian inheritance, linkage, and more.
+These 139 Q&As are tailored to help you review fundamental concepts as well as Mendel's laws, non-Mendelian inheritance, linkage, and more.

-Discover the facts and hypotheses that surround the origin of life and evolution theory by reviewing these 50 questions and answers.
+Discover known facts and hypotheses on the origin of life and the theory of evolution by reviewing these 50 Q&As.

-Imagine learning ecology through just 140 questions and answers structured to teach you about ecosystems, biomes, food chains, biodiversity, ecological interactions, ecological succession, population, and environmental issues.
+Imagine learning ecology through just 140 Q&As structured to teach you about ecosystems, biomes, food chains, biodiversity, ecological interactions, ecological succession, population, and environmental issues.

 Do you know the difference between atherosclerosis and arteriosclerosis?
-You will, plus so much more on the many primary diseases present in our environment, when you review these 131 questions and answers.
+You will, plus so much more on common diseases, when you review these 131 Q&As.